UCL/ucl-beamer/README.md

 The usage of the theme and its many options are given in the file `sample.tex`.

-It can also be used for constructing a poster: a rough implementation is given in `sample-poster.tex`, however there are still some issues with spacing that I am trying to sort out.
+It can also be used for constructing a poster: a rough implementation is given in `sample-poster.tex`, however there are still some issues with spacing that need to be sorted out.

 Notes
 -----

 By default, the package uses the Helvetica font, as Arial (the official UCL typeface) is not installed on most TeX distributions.
-If you really want Arial, then I managed to get it working using the following steps:
+If you really want Arial, then you should be able to get it working using the following steps:

 1. Install the font using the `getnonfreefonts` script from http://www.tug.org/fonts/getnonfreefonts/.

-2. You may need to run the following line:
+2. You may need to run this:
 ```
 updmap-sys --enable Map=ua1.map
 ```